naturochkultur/dotenv-url/README.md

 ```
 ## Advanced usage

-Use the options object to configure dotenv-url to load environment variables from a non-default location and/or specify encoding.
+Use the options object to configure dotenv-url to load environment variables from non-default locations and/or specify encoding.

 ### Load from file